Concordium/concordium.github.io/source/mainnet/net/snippets/delegation-faq.rst

 .. dropdown:: How much can I expect to earn as a delegator?

-    This depends on how much you delegate, the staking pool you select and how reliable this validator is.
+    This depends on how much you delegate, the staking pool you select, the delegation commissions set by the pool owner, and how reliable this validator is.
 It also depends on how much stake the validator has.
 It is important to use `CCDScan`_ to research validators before delegating stake.

-    To cover the costs of running the validator node, 10% of the delegators’ share of the pool rewards are awarded to the pool owner.
-For example, suppose that a pool has 1,000,000 CCD staked and out of that you have delegated 10,000 CCD to the pool (1%).
+    For example, suppose that you have a delegation to a pool where, to cover the costs of running the validator node, the pool owner has set that 10% of the delegators’ share of the pool rewards are awarded to the pool owner.
+Then suppose that a pool has 1,000,000 CCD staked and out of that you have delegated 10,000 CCD to the pool (1%).
 Suppose that in a 24 hour period this pool earns 500 CCD.
 Your delegation’s share of the rewards is 1% equal to 5 CCD.
 Of this amount 10% (0.5 CCD) is awarded to the pool owner and you receive the remaining 4.5 CCD.

 .. dropdown:: If I delegate stake to a staking pool or passive delegation, can I use it for transactions?